ZachBoyer190/Scheduler/README.txt

 the user will specify a number of days and the system will delete any schedules whose end date ends that many days ago.

-NOTE: SChedules are deleted according to their end date.
-To delete schedules that have not expired yet, enter a negative number of days into the field.

 View Schedule:

 NOTE: Based on our interpretation of the assignment, any meetings that are in a time slot when it is